City Council - City of Happy Valley

 As a business owner, “I know how to set a budget and follow it, manage multiple projects, and build professional relationships.
 I am ready to bring my knowledge and skills to Happy Valley City Council to help continue to make this a great place to live and work.”

-Term expires 12/31/2024
+Term expires 12/31/2028

-Council President, Position 4
+Council Position 4

 [email protected]